integrated-application-development/sonar-delphi/README.md

 * Rules
 * Code coverage reports
 * Source code highlight for unit tests
-* “Dead” code recognition
+* "Dead" code recognition
 * Unused files recognition

 Code Assumptions
 ----------------------------------

 * Grammar is NOT case insensitive, but Delphi code is.
-Plugin deals with it by DelphiSourceSanitizer class, which feeds ANTLR parser lowercase characters (the “LA” method)
+Plugin deals with it by DelphiSourceSanitizer class, which feeds ANTLR parser lowercase characters (the "LA" method)
 * Number of classes includes: classes, records
 * Directory is count as a package.
 Number of packages equals number of directories.
 * Preprocessor definitions between {$if xxx} and {$ifend} are removed (DefineResolver class).